MariadlRosa-1224/isles-of-vielora/races/graveborns/ghost.md

   **level x**

-  **Soul touch** More than just see the ghost is able to somewhat interact with
+  **Soul touch** More than just see the ghost is able to somewhat interact with them

   **level x:**